JacobEdelman/lark/README.md

 ## Contributors
 Jacob Edelman is the leader and, as of now, the sole creator of Lark.
 Pull requests are welcome.

+## Praise?
+- _"It's one thing to make a language that I think is trash.
+It's another to implement it in a way that is harmful to the reader."_ - @aatxe on an earlier, and much messier, version of Lark.

+- _"We need to force-feed JacobEdelman some JSLint."_ - Anonymous on the
+horrible JS style in an earlier version of Lark.

+- _"Your language seems like total nonsense and deserves to be executed publicly."_  - @Hypersonic upon seeing the first somewhat functioning version of lark.

+-  _"As far as I'm concerned, self-mutate is synonymous with self-mutilate in terms of a programming language's capabilities."_ - @aatxe on Lark's mutable syntax.

+- _"Language appears to have no use to anyone.
+Please consider fixing this in the next update."_ - On Github by z3t in a Lark issue.

 ## History:
 - Version 0.0.0: Pre-Usable, mostly a rough draft of core code.